Frequently Asked Questions

 It is also your responsibility to check whether you need a visa to enter your destination country.

 British Citizens under 16 years old, including newborn babies, are required to have a child passport.
+The child's passport will initially be valid for 5 years, but can be renewed for a further 5 years at the end of this period.
 You can visit the Gov.uk website for further information and how to apply.

 For domestic/Channel Islands journeys passengers must present one of the following forms of valid photographic ID: